francoisdevlin/devlinsf-clojure-utils/docs/date-utils.markdown

 	user=> (time-map "3/4/1982")
 	{:minute 57, :hour-of-day 19, :day-of-week 5, :year 1982, :month 2, :day 4, :second 44, :ms 375}

-Each of these methods also drills down to the long, so that there is no linking.
+Each of these methods also drills down to the Long, so that there is no linking.
+This also makes each of the methods a very versatile adapters.